deepfence/ThreatMapper/docs/docs/sensors/docker.md

 ## Using a Proxy Server with Docker

-If ThreatMapper management console is accessed through a proxy server, add the proxy server details to the docker configuration.
+If ThreatMapper management console is accessed through a proxy server, there are two ways of configuring it.
+- You can start the container by providing the environment variable `MGMT_CONSOLE_PROXY`.
+The environment variable will be used by our agent to communicate with the proxy.

+- Alternatively, you can also configure docker to use a proxy server for all transactions.

 Edit the file: `~/.docker/config.json`, and add the following content.
 Remember to change the proxy server ip address from 111.111.111.111 to your proxy server ip: